 - If you forget the instructions for taking a medicine or are not sure about taking it, call your doctor or pharmacist.
 Don’t be afraid to ask questions about any of your medicines.

 - Make sure your doctors, nurses and other caregivers check your wristband and ask your name before giving you medicine.
-Some patients get a medicine that was supposed to go to another patient.

 - Don't be afraid to tell a caregiver if you think you are about to get the wrong medicine.